 This Christmas we’ve teamed up with London cook and food writer, Anna Barnett, to share our alternative festive ideas.
 As part of this she has rustled up three irresistible dessert recipes that make a change (or a delicious addition) to the traditional Christmas pudding.

-Here she talks us through her gingerbread cheesecake with spice nutmeg caramel recipe.
+Here she talks us through her gingerbread cheesecake recipe with spice nutmeg caramel recipe.

 The Important Details…